-A. Family Child Care Home: A family childcare home, as defined herein in these Bylaws, serving six or fewer children shall be considered to constitute a permitted single-family residential use of property.
-A family child care home, as defined in these Bylaws, serving no more than six full-time children and four part-time children, shall be considered to constitute a permitted use of property but requires site plan approval based on local zoning requirements.
+A. Family Child Care Home: A family childcare home, as defined herein in these Bylaws, shall be considered to constitute a permitted single-family residential use of property.

-B. Family Child Care Facility: A family child care facility, as defined in these Bylaws, shall be considered to be a conditional use and be subject to all applicable municipal bylaws for conditional uses.
+B. Family Child Care Facility: A family child care facility, as defined in these Bylaws, shall be a conditional use and is subject to all applicable municipal bylaws for conditional uses.